dssg/aequitas/README.rst

 ``score``
 ---------
 By default, Aequitas CLI assumes the ``score`` column is a binary decision (0 or 1).
 Alternatively, the ``score`` column can contain the score (e.g. the output from a logistic regression applied to the data).
-In this case, the user sets a threshold to determine the binary decision.
-See [configurations](./config.html) for more on thresholds.
+In this case, the user sets a threshold to determine the binary decision. `See configurations<./config.html>`_ for more on thresholds.

 ``label_value``